zaiisao/Documentation/en/Interactive Broadcast/audio_effect_mixing_web.md

 In a call or live broadcast, you may need to play custom audio or music files to all users in the channel.
 For example, adding sound effects in a game, or playing background music.
 Agora provides two groups of methods for playing audio effect files and audio mixing.

-Before proceeding, ensure that you implement a basic call or live interactive streaming in your project.
-See [Start a Video Call](../../en/Interactive%20Broadcast/start_call_web.md) or [Start Live Interactive Video Streaming](../../en/Interactive%20Broadcast/start_live_web.md) for details.
+Before proceeding, ensure that you have implemented basic real-time functions in your project.
+See [Start a  Call](../../en/Interactive%20Broadcast/start_call_web.md) or [Start Live Interactive Streaming](../../en/Interactive%20Broadcast/start_live_web.md) for details.

 <div class="alert info">Click the <a href="https://webdemo.agora.io/agora-web-showcase/examples/AgoraAudioIO-Web/">online demo</a> to try this feature out.</div>